 - In September 1999, Lubin co-sponsored a Communist Party USA fundraising event in Berkeley.

 - In January 2002, Lubin endorsed the formation of an anti-Iraq War newspaper called War Times, which was established by a group of San Francisco leftists affiliated with such organizations as STORM, the National Network for Immigrant and Refugee Rights, and the Ella Baker Center for Human Rights.

 - At the Republican National Convention in New York in August 2004, Lubin endorsed a protest against President George W. Bush and his agenda of “Endless War & Repression.”
 The demonstration was organized by Not In Our Name, an affiliate of the Revolutionary Communist Party.

 - In 2008 Lubin signed a petition circulated by the Partisan Defense Committee, an organization calling for the release of the Marxist icon, former Black Panther, and incarcerated cop-killer Mumia Abu-Jamal.
-For a list of additional signatories, click here.

 For more information on Barbara Lubin, click here.